• About us

 NEW DELHI: After one of the driest Junes in over a century, the southwest monsoon has picked up pace in early July, narrowing the rainfall gap and giving farmers a window to make up lost time — even as the India Meteorological Department expects the month’s rainfall to stay a little below normal.
 July is the season’s wettest and most decisive stretch for India’s rain-fed farms.

 Cumulative rainfall to July 6 stood at about 170.7 mm, roughly 20% below the long-period average, with a sharp regional split: a deficit of around 41% across east and north-east India, 19% below normal in the north-west and 5% below in central India, while south India ran about 15% above.
-Kharif sowing, at roughly 35.1 million hectares as of July 5, was running behind last year, with rice, pulses and coarse cereals seeing the widest gap — a shortfall the recovery in rain is now beginning to close.
+Kharif sowing, at roughly 35.1 million hectares as of July 5, was running about 21% behind last year, with rice, pulses and coarse cereals seeing the widest gap — a shortfall the recovery in rain is now beginning to close.

 Monsoon arithmetic is about timing as much as totals — a strong, well-spread July can still rescue a season that began dry.